artsy/artsy.github.io/_posts/2019-09-06-kubernetes-and-hokusai.md

 To sum up the general structure: a Kubernetes cluster contains nodes which contain pods which contain containers.
 Not at all confusing, right?

 Kubernetes, in a general sense, allows you to configure the containers in which your application will run.
-If everything goes as expected, this makes it easy to scale applications up or down as needed to deal with traffic patters, maintain a zero-downtime deployment, and more.
+With a properly configured Kubernetes cluster, this makes it easy to scale applications up or down as needed to deal with traffic patters, maintain a zero-downtime deployment, and more.
 Very cool.

 # What is Hokusai?